kirkch/JUnitMosaic/README.md

 would require much longer.

-### Stochastic Testing
+### Concurrent Stochastic Testing

+When testing that a piece of code is thread safe, it is useful to be able to spin up multiple threads that each exercise the same code together.

-Spin up n threads that perform the same step with random data against the concurrent data structure.
-After all of the threads have completed, verify the results.
+JUnitMosaic.multiThreaded spins up n threads that perform invokes the same supplied function and collects the results returned by each call.

-The following example starts up n threads.
-Each thread will invoke the 'step()' method of an AssertJob m times from each thread, passing in the 'state' of the thread on each call.
-The state always null on the first call, and will be the value returned from the last call to 'step()' from that thread.
-The AssertJob itself must be immutable.

-The code that starts the threads, makes the calls to 'step()' and waits for all of the threads to complete
-is:

-    JUnitMosaic.multiThreadedAssert(new AssertJob<List<String>>() {...})

-Its result is a list of the state of each of the threads used in the test.
-The test method is then free to process the results in any way that is required.
-In this example the state is a collection of every object pushed on to the stack.
-Thus the final test after the threads have finished pushing is to verify that the objects in the stack match the objects reported as having been pushed.
+The following example shows how a stack could be tested for thread safety.
+Each thread adds n items onto the stack, and then after each thread has completed the stack is inspected to make sure that each of the items that was expected to be on the stack is in fact there.

     @RunWith(JUnitMosaicRunner.class)